-Belonging to Each Other (BTEO) is a coalition of 100+ volunteers consisting of 9 Falmouth congregations and other community members founded in late 2015 to address the problem of homelessness in our community.
-BTEO provides temporary housing, food, transportation and social services for homeless men and women in Falmouth during the cold winter months, while helping clients identify more stable housing and/or necessary services.
+Belonging to Each Other (BTEO) is a coalition of volunteers from 9 Falmouth congregations and other community members, founded in late 2015 to address the problem of homelessness in our community.
+BTEO provides temporary housing, food, transportation and social services for men and women experiencing homelessness in Falmouth during the cold weather months, while helping clients identify more stable housing and/or necessary services.
 It is a high touch, high intensity model.

 Who We Serve

-Our population consists of homeless men and women in Falmouth.
-We will house our clients in rental houses.
+Our population consists of individuals over 18 years of age in Falmouth who are experiencing homelessness.
+We will house our residents in rental houses during cold weather months.
 We can accommodate up to 12 homeless men and women at a time, from October through mid April.
-As clients transition out to more stable housing, other homeless individuals who meet our eligibility criteria will cycle into available spots.
+As clients transition out to more stable housing, other individuals who meet our eligibility criteria will cycle into available spots.
+Housing services are provided year-round to assist persons experiencing housing insecurity.

 BTEO was founded in 2015 in response to an awareness of a growing homeless population in Falmouth.
 As an organization we believe strongly that we should provide for the most vulnerable among us, allowing them to remain in their own community.

-In the fall of 2015, seven faith-based institutions quickly mobilized and formulated a basic mission statement, which continues to describe our program: “To provide temporary housing and loving support to our homeless neighbors during the winter months.”
+In the fall of 2015, seven faith-based institutions quickly mobilized and formulated a basic mission statement, which continues to describe our program: “To provide temporary housing and loving support to our Falmouth neighbors experiencing homelessness.”
 Within 90 days we had a plan in place.
 That winter we housed and fed 27 homeless men and women (up to 8 at a time) in motel rooms for more than three months.
 The community responded generously with their time and their money.
 At the end of our first season, the majority of our clients had transitioned into more stable living arrangements.

 On December 1, 2016, BTEO began its second year of operation.
 We partnered with the Housing Assistance Corporation (HAC) and Falmouth Human Services (FHS) to fund a part-time case manager for an expanded four-month winter program.
 We again rented motel rooms, but we also partnered with two landlords – the Falmouth Housing Corporation (FHC) and a “snowbird” couple – to rent two homes in Falmouth.
 These houses proved to be more cost-effective than motel rooms and also provided more dignified living arrangements.